-ASP.NET Core integrates seamlessly with popular client-side frameworks and libraries, including Razor Components, Angular, React, and Bootstrap.
+ASP.NET Core integrates seamlessly with popular client-side frameworks and libraries, including Blazor, Angular, React, and Bootstrap.
 For more information, see Introduction to Blazor in ASP.NET Core and related topics under Client-side development.

 ASP.NET Core targeting .NET Framework

-ASP.NET Core 2.x is supported on .NET Framework versions compatible with .NET Standard 2.0:
+ASP.NET Core 2.x is supported on .NET Framework versions that implement .NET Standard 2.0:

 - .NET Framework 4.7.1 and later is strongly recommended.

 - .NET Framework 4.6.1 and later.

 ASP.NET Core 3.0 and later will only run on .NET Core.
 For more details regarding this change, see A first look at changes coming in ASP.NET Core 3.0.

 There are several advantages to targeting .NET Core, and these advantages increase with each release.
 Some advantages of .NET Core over .NET Framework include: